-Based on his 12 years of recruitment experience across the GCC and UK, Tom Turpin, Business Recruitment Manager – IT at Hays, shares his latest observations about the UAE’s digital tech market and associated hiring trends.
+Based on his 12 years of recruitment experience across the GCC and UK, Tom Turpin, Senior Manager – IT & Digital at Hays, shares his latest observations about the UAE’s digital tech market and associated hiring trends.

 1. How does the UAE compare to other regions geographically with regards to its adoption of digital technologies?